 It would be incorrect to say that the memorandum included only reforms from Biden’s list, and reforms from Zelensky’s concept were ignored.
 Some of the highlights of the concept were rejected during the negotiations, and the IMF, in its report on the discussions, indicated that this could not be done.

 For example, the concept announced “the creation of the Sovereign Fund of Ukraine, which will manage strategic state assets.”
-The IMF report states that “the creation of a holding company from state-owned enterprises is premature at this stage due to financial and potential governance risks,” and instead requires the adoption of Bill No. 5593-d on the corporate governance of state-owned enterprises.
+The IMF report states that “the creation of a holding company from state-owned enterprises is premature at this stage due to the financial and potential risks of governance,” and instead, the adoption of Bill No. 5593-d on the corporate governance of state-owned enterprises is necessary.

 This is exactly what is written on Biden's list: “Pass the SOE Corporate Governance Act (Bill 5593-d) in accordance with OECD recommendations.”
 And this is exactly what the Ukrainian authorities were forced to write down in the memorandum: “By the beginning of 2024, a bill will be adopted (No. 5593-d), which will bring the system of corporate governance of state-owned enterprises into broad compliance with the OECD Guidelines on the Corporate Governance of State-Owned Enterprises.”

 Another rejected idea from Zelensky’s concept is “privatization of state banks.”
-The memorandum promised the opposite: “All banks whose controlling stake is owned by the state will remain under the responsibility of the Ministry of Finance.”
+The memorandum promised the opposite: “All banks majority owned by the state will remain under the responsibility of the Ministry of Finance.”

 Restarting the BEB